datalad/metadata-model/README.md

 storage layer, that is to a large degree independent of the model layer.
 The intention is to support multiple storage backends in the past.

-Currently only one storage backend is supported:
+Currently, only one storage backend is supported:

 - `git-mapping` -- a storage backend that stores a metadata model in a git repository.
 The model objects are stored outside of existing branches.
 They are referenced by `datalad`-specific git-references under `refs/datalad/*`

+## Acknowledgements

+This DataLad extension was developed with support from the German Federal Ministry of Education and Research (BMBF 01GQ1905), and the US National Science Foundation (NSF 1912266).